sgibson91/binderhub-deploy/README.md

 ### :label: Tagging a Release

-Docker Hub will automatically build the image from the repo with every push to `master` and tag this as `latest`.
+Docker Hub will automatically build the image from the repo with every push to `main` and tag this as `latest`.

 To release a specific version, update the [Azure ARM template](https://github.com/alan-turing-institute/binderhub-deploy/blob/master/azure.deploy.json) with the new/desired version on line [123](https://github.com/alan-turing-institute/binderhub-deploy/blob/7206a4dc35b59a260746315ef4fa0a5e995b79fa/azure.deploy.json#L123) and block [L127-L137](https://github.com/alan-turing-institute/binderhub-deploy/blob/7206a4dc35b59a260746315ef4fa0a5e995b79fa/azure.deploy.json#L127-L137).
 We follow [SemVer](https://semver.org/) versioning format.